aryan-jain/blackjack/README.md

 # blackjack
-A simple Python blackjack that will stay true to house odds and help you train yourself to count cards.
+A simple Python blackjack app that will stay true to house odds and help you train yourself to count cards.